-If you already use a moisturiser, then continue as normal, but please avoid applying it within one hour of your treatment.
+The use of a gentle moisturiser in the treatment area can be beneficial in preventing your skin from becoming dry and itchy, but please avoid applying it within one hour of your treatment.

 You may continue to use your usual deodorant unless you find this irritates your skin during the radiotherapy.